gavinlyonsrepo/raspberrypi_tempmon/README.md

 config file which should be set up just for root account.
 2. Install msmtp and dependencies as per installation section
-3. Configure msmtp configuration file [MSMTP help](https://wiki.archlinux.org/index.php/Msmtp) A working example msmtprc config file for gmail is in documentation folder, see link for details.
+3. Configure msmtp configuration file [MSMTP help](https://wiki.archlinux.org/index.php/Msmtp) A working example msmtprc config file for gmail is in documentation folder, "example_msmtprc".
 4. Optional, It is also possible you may need to configure your email account to accept msmtp mails this was the case for gmail and ssmtp.
 See here [Login credentials not working with Gmail SMTP](https://stackoverflow.com/questions/16512592/login-credentials-not-working-with-gmail-smtp#27515883)
+ "Less secure app access" in google mail to On.

 **6. graph mode**